 Climate risk and opportunity is integrated into the strategic review process in ESB.
 It is also linked to the Enterprise Risk Management (ERM) process through a Principal Risk on climate.
 The Safety, Sustainability and Culture Committee of the Board monitors the management of safety, environment and climate risk and climate opportunities.
 The Audit and Risk Committee oversees the overall ERM process for ESB Group.
 The Committee reviews risks throughout the year as well as having a 'deep dive' day on risk, including climate risk.
-The Environment and Sustainability Leadership Team, a group of senior managers from across the Group, receive regular updates the use of external offsets, only utilising them if no internal mechanism is feasible and if they can deliver real cuts to our emissions.
-ESB's Emerging Technology team is investigating negative emission technologies and actively seeking to be involved in pilot projects.
+The Environment and Sustainability Leadership Team, a group of senior managers from across the Group, receive regular updates on environmental, sustainability and climate issues.
+The Group Safety, Health and Environment Manager and the Environment and Sustainability Manager are members of this group.
+The Environment and Sustainability Managers group provide day-to-day updates on environment and sustainability and pool knowledge across the Group.
+This governance structure is illustrated below.